aka: Designated Protagonist Syndrome

-- Mortal Kombat; In a World with energy-wielding ninjas, Physical Gods, fantastic creatures, Cyborgs, et all, Liu Kang was designed to the accessible humble monk hero.
+- Mortal Kombat; In a World with energy-wielding ninjas, Physical Gods, fantastic creatures, Cyborgs, et all, Liu Kang was designed to be the accessible humble monk hero.
 There's not a great deal to his story other than winning the various mortal kombat tournaments, but the various rivalries and relationships in the series are the true focus.

 - Valkyria Chronicles: Welkin is the main character and instantly becomes The Leader of Squad 7 despite all of his major subordinates being veterans, while this is his first tour in real combat.
 He's had officer training, but he's mostly in charge because he's the guy who owns the tank.
 The rest of Squad 7 is notoriously colourful, with three DLC stories centering around secondary characters and one centering on Selvaria.
 Unlike many video game heroes, Welkin does have a personality of his own, but it makes him less a generic game hero and more a generic romance-story hero, and he pales in comparison to the more interesting, quirky Squad 7 soldiers.

 - Touhou: Reimu began as a Heroic Mime in a seres where sidebosses are expressive.
 Marisa soon joined her as a deuteragonist but more colorful to start with.